-What to See & Do in March?
+March Events in Paris: What to See & Do This Month

 It's not yet high season, but there's still a wealth of interesting things to see and do at this time of year.
 Here are a few we especially recommend.
-For even more events, including exhibitions and festivals on this year along with dates, see our March calendar.

-As mentioned earlier, it's probably not going to be quite warm enough in March to stroll around the city in shorts and t-shirts and spend long, lazy hours picnicking on the banks of the Seine.
+- Stroll Around Some Lovely Parks & Gardens: As mentioned earlier, it's probably not going to be quite warm enough in March to stroll around the city in shorts and t-shirts and spend long, lazy hours picnicking on the banks of the Seine.
 Still, there's that aforementioned thaw happening, so it's often very pleasant to take a stroll around lovely Parisian green spaces, such as the Jardin du Luxembourg and the Jardin des Tuileries.
 In addition to wandering around and admiring the formal flowerbeds in bloom or pre-bloom, you can sail sailboats on the ponds, admire statuary from great French sculptors and take advantage of exhibits at onsite museums and galleries such as the Musee du Luxembourg and the Musee de l'Orangerie.
 Both have cafes where you can cozy up with a warm drink if your amble through the park has made you chilly.